lsst-sitcom/sitcomtn-037/index.rst

 It does not include subsystem specific displays such as what will be required for commissioning the Active Optics System.

 #.
 An on-the-fly telescope offset calculation and implementation tool.
 #.
-A tool to display scalar fields, as discussed in FIXME.
+A tool to display scalar fields, as discussed in `Deliverable 4`_.
 #.
 A display showing the calculated metrics for each image, with indicators when values are out of range.
    The contents should be linked to down-range diagnostic tools/displays that are accessed upon "clicking."
 #.
 Strip charts showing data quality metrics versus observing conditions.